goci-io/docker-terraform-images/README.md

 This repository uses hub.docker.com's autobuild configuration.
 Find our images [here](https://hub.docker.com/u/gocidocker).

+In general these docker images are designed to provision a kubernetes (kops) cluster on a specific hosting provider.
+They also provide an environment where [terraform modules](https://github.com/search?q=topic%3Aterraform+org%3Agoci-io+fork%3Atrue) from [goci.io](https://goci.io) can be executed with ease and full binary support.

 ## Usage

 The following environment variables are generally used to provide runtime specific details: